 2. Next generation Security (NGFW)

 The average SD WAN consists of IPSec based site-to-site VPN, next-gen Firewall capability and segmentation of network app traffic.
 With SD WAN evolution, company adoption of cloud-based applications has positioned security perimeters to expand.
-In this respect, the security of our network can now be virtualised outside of the branch-office (where required) and into the data center creating a hybrid of both hardware and virtual security deployment.
+In this respect, the security of our network can now be virtualised outside of the branch-office (where required) and into the data centre creating a hybrid of both hardware and virtual security deployment.

 The NGFW (Next Generation Firewall) is the key feature-set behind the security of SD WAN deployments.
 The features associated with NGFW are: